UKCloud/documentation/articles/azure/azs-list-vm-extensions.md

 ---
-title: How to list VM extensions in Azure Stack - PowerShell
+title: How to list VM extensions in Azure Stack using PowerShell
 description: Learn how to list VM extensions in Azure Stack with PowerShell
 services: azure-stack
 author: Paul Brown

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: List VM Extensions
+toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: How to list VM extensions in Azure Stack - PowerShell
+toc_title: List VM extensions - PowerShell
 toc_fullpath: Users/How To/azs-list-vm-extensions.md
 toc_mdlink: azs-list-vm-extensions.md
 ---

-# How to list VM extensions in Azure Stack with PowerShell
+# How to list VM extensions in Azure Stack using PowerShell

 This document explains how to list VM extensions in Azure Stack with PowerShell.